-UP: Thousands attend funeral of cleric flouting Covid-19 norms, police files FIR
+UP: Thousands attend funeral of cleric flouting Covid-19 norms, police file FIR

 Several mourners gathered at a mosque and then went on a procession after the death occurred on Sunday afternoon.

-The police in Uttar Pradesh’s Badaun town filed a first information report against unidentified individuals for breaching Covid-19 protocols at the funeral procession of a cleric Abdul Hameed Mohammad Salimul Qadri, The Indian Express reported on Tuesday.
+The police in Uttar Pradesh’s Badaun town filed a first information report against unidentified individuals for breaching Covid-19 protocols at the funeral procession of cleric Abdul Hameed Mohammad Salimul Qadri, The Indian Express reported on Tuesday.

-Videos of the procession have gone viral on social media, where thousands can be seen attending the funeral in violation of coronavirus norms, including physical distancing, and while not wearing masks.
+Videos of the procession went viral on social media.
+Thousands can be seen attending the funeral in violation of coronavirus norms, including physical distancing, and while not wearing masks.
 The cleric died on Sunday afternoon and within hours, several people assembled at a local mosque where his body was kept for public viewing, according to NDTV.

 Kotwali Station House Officer Devendra Singh Dhama told The Indian Express that the people kept streaming in even though announcements were made from the mosque to avoid gathering.